 About the Authors:

-Lisa Wagner is Managing Director & Principal of Doolan Wagner Family Lawyers.
+Lisa Wagner is Managing Director and Principal of Doolan Wagner Family Lawyers.
 Lisa is an Accredited Family Law specialist and a nationally registered Family Dispute Resolution Practitioner.
 Lisa has close to 30 years’ experience as a specialist family lawyer, experienced litigator and skilful negotiator in all family law matters.

 Stuart Colderick is a Family Lawyer at Doolan Wagner Family Lawyers.
-Stuart has experience in a range of complex property and parenting matters both in documenting settlements and to the final hearing stage.
+Stuart has experience in a range of complex property and parenting matters both in documenting settlements and to final hearing stage.
 Stuart’s meticulous eye for detail and his friendly and caring attitude ensures he diligently supports his clients’ and senior family lawyers of the practice.

-Disclaimer: These posts are only intended as an overview or comment on current issues that may interest you and are not legal advice.
+These posts are only intended as an overview or comment on current issues that may interest you and are not legal advice.
 If there are any matters that you would like us to advise you on, then please contact us.